aau-claaudia/hpc/docs/strato/application-guides/strato-applications.md

 In the following we will suggest a few simple solutions for working with GUI applications on Strato.

-!!!
-Tip
+!!! info
     If you find that the prospect of learning to navigate the command line will be too difficult, you may consider one of our other HPC options:

     - A more suitable alternative could be [DeiC Interactive HPC (also known as UCloud)](https://cloud.sdu.dk/app/login), which as the name indicates is built for GUI-reliant interactive HPC operations.
-    - Read about our other computing services at our website: [researcher.aau.dk](https://www.researcher.aau.dk/guides/research-data/high-performance-computing).
+    - Read about our other [computing services](/overview/platform-overview/).

 ### Port forwarding